pzaffino/SlicerArduinoController/docs/examples.md

 ## Receiving data from Arduino:

 In this example, a distance sensor (SHARP 2Y0A2) will be used to edit a Slicer linear transformation.

-The transformation can be used to move whatever model/volume in Slicer.
+The transformation can be used to translate whatever model/volume in Slicer.

 The code for Arduino is the following (sensor connected to pin A0):